industrial-edge/iectl-workflow/README.md

 ### Overview

-This application example shows how to install and use IECTL in a complete workflow to automatically setup Edge components in 3 steps:
+This application example shows how to install and use IECTL in a complete workflow to automatically setup Edge components in 2 steps:

-  1. Activate IEM
-  2. Onboard Edge device
+  1. Onboard Edge device
-  3. Deploy Edge applications
+  2. Deploy Edge applications

 ### General task
 The main goal of this example is to show how to setup the Industrial Edge platform in an automated workflow using IECTL.
 The idea is to provide with several shell scripts which can be adjusted and executed from a development environment to provision Industrial Edge components.
 This application example follows the network structure displayed in the picture below.
-The workflow starts with activating IEM in IE HUB, continues with automatic onboarding of one Edge Device and finally custom application is uploaded and deployed to the newly onboarded device.
+The workflow starts with automatic onboarding of one Edge Device and finally custom application is uploaded and deployed to the newly onboarded device.
 The provided shell scripts can be used and scaled for multiple IEMs, IEDs or applications.
 Please note that IP based IEM is used in this example and for DNS based setup the steps may differ.

 <img src="./docs/graphics/network-setup.PNG"/>